 Vegan food has been gaining popularity for nearly a decade as consumers become more health-conscious, but also more sensitive to cost and environmental issues.
 About two-thirds of all people surveyed by Public Health Nutrition reported consuming less of at least one category of meat over three years.
 Meanwhile, the market for plant-based meat alternatives is exploding, according to Barclays.

 That’s not all.
-According to The Economist, a quarter of 25- to 34-year-olds now identify as vegan or vegetarian.
-What’s more, the publication predicted that “2019 will be the year veganism goes mainstream.”
+According to a report from The Economist, a quarter of 25- to 34-year-olds now identify as vegan or vegetarian.
+What’s more, it predicted that “2019 will be the year veganism goes mainstream.”
 Culinary students studying in Boulder may already be noticing signs of this happening.
 Case in point, Denver hosted its first ever “Vegan Restaurant Week” this past May.
 Elsewhere in the world, Tel Aviv hosted the largest vegan festival to date in June.

 To some extent, it’s common knowledge that vegan food is more popular than it used to be.
 But we’ve reached a tipping point where restaurants that aren’t providing vegan options may be ultimately hurting their bottom line.